-Your EMPI disc brake kit is designed to be used in combination with Drum Brakes.
+Your EMPI disc brake kit is designed to be used in combination with drum brakes.
 If you are going to install 4-Wheel Disc Brakes, a Dual Circuit Master Cylinder will be necessary.
-EMPI Part # 16-9554, Dual Circuit - 20mm master Cylinder, for all Beetles and Part # 17-2808 for Super Beetles are available at your EMPI dealer.
+EMPI Part # 16-9554, Dual Circuit - 20mm Master Cylinder for all Beetles and Part # 17-2808 for Super Beetles are available at your EMPI dealer.

 - STEP 1: To start, secure the vehicle on a level, hard surface.
 Block the rear wheels and set the emergency brake.
 Loosen the front lug nuts while the front wheels are still on the ground, but do not remove yet. - STEP 2: Elevate the complete front suspension off of the ground and use approved jack stands to support the weight of the vehicle.
-(Do not use the jack only to support the Vehicle). - STEP 3: Remove both front wheels. - STEP 4: Remove the front brake drum on the driver's or left side, making sure you remove the inner wheel bearing and old grease seal. - STEP 5: Loosen and remove the rubber brake hoses from metal brake line at the pan. - STEP 6: Remove the three bolts that hold the drum brake backing plate to the spindle.
-Remove the complete backing plate (Including brake shoes and wheel cylinder with hose). - STEP 7: Clean and inspect your drum spindle, making sure that the spindle stub is in good condition.
-If the spindle is damaged or shows signs of excessive wear, you should replace it before you install your new brake kit. - STEP 8: Clean the mounting surface of the spindle before installing the new caliper bracket.
+(Do not use the jack only to support the vehicle). - STEP 3: Remove both front wheels. - STEP 4: Remove the front brake drum on the driver's or left side, making sure you remove the inner wheel bearing and old grease seal. - STEP 5: Loosen and remove the rubber brake hoses from metal brake line at the pan. - STEP 6: Remove the 3 bolts that hold the drum brake backing plate to the spindle.
+Remove the complete backing plate (including brake shoes and wheel cylinder with hose). - STEP 7: Clean and inspect your drum spindle, making sure that the spindle stub is in good condition.
+If the spindle is damaged or shows signs of excessive wear, you should replace it before you install your new brake kit. - STEP 8: Clean the mounting surface of the spindle before installing the new caliper bracket .
 This surface must be free from anything that will cause the bracket to bind or not sit flat on the spindle.
 Bolting the bracket to an uneven surface will cause it to crack or break and possibly cause the caliper to bind. - STEP 9: Install the caliper bracket (re-use the original bolts) so that caliper will face to the rear of the spindle.
 The bracket should go on easily, DO NOT hammer or force the bracket in place, DO NOT use the bolts to "pull" the bracket in place.
 (Doing this could cause damage to the bracket or spindle).
-Torque the bolts to 25 ft. lbs. - STEP 10: Install the new wheel bearing races in the rotors, care must be taken while installing races to avoid damage to the races or rotors, races must be pressed in and installed straight.
-To ease in the installation you may want to place the races in a freezer overnight (to reduce the outside diameter) and warm the rotors (to expand the race land diameter) - STEP 11: Pack the bearings with suitable hi-temp wheel bearing grease. - STEP 12: Install the greased wheel bearings and the inner seal in the new rotors. - STEP 13: Install the new rotor on the existing drum brake spindle using existing thrust washer and new clamp style adjuster nut.
+Torque the bolts to 25 ft. lbs. - STEP 10: Install the existing wheel bearing races in the new rotors.
+(Be careful not to damage the rotor or the races by binding them.)
+If you do not wish to reuse your bearings and seals you can purchase new ones from your EMPI dealer, Part Number 22-2851. - STEP 11: Pack the bearings with suitable hi-temp wheel bearing grease. - STEP 12: Install the greased wheel bearings and the inner seal in the new rotors. - STEP 13: Install the new rotor on the existing drum brake spindle using existing thrust washer and adjuster nuts.
 Adjust to factory specifications.
 (Be careful not to over tighten adjuster nut.
 This will cause overheating of the bearings, resulting in damage to spindle, bearings and rotor.)
 Install the grease cap, speedometer cable and clip.